Profession: Baseball Legend

 - 1906-09-17 Playing as "Sullivan" Columbia University jr Eddie Collins debuts with A's

-- 1909-08-04 Ump Tim Hurst instigates a riot by spitting at A's 2nd baseman Eddie Collins, who had questioned a call, this leads to Hurst's banishment
+- 1909-08-04 MLB umpire Tim Hurst instigates a riot by spitting in the face of A's 2nd baseman Eddie Collins who had questioned a call; 2 weeks later Hurst banned for life

 - 1912-09-07 Eddie Collins steals record 6 bases in 9-7 Athletics win over Detroit